Albury-Wodonga Autism Community of Practice

 The Albury-Wodonga Autism Community of Practice is a network with a focus on autism and mental health.
 Community members, professionals and service providers are invited to attend network meetings, which can consist of guest presentations, information sessions and peer support.
 Funded by the Mental Health Professionals’ Network, the group meets quarterly to share knowledge and support in the community of Albury/Wodonga and nearby regions.

 Join the Albury-Wodonga Autism Community of Practice at one or both of these network meetings on Employment and Autism.
-Suitable for community members and professionals, these free network meetings will feature speakers, including autistic individuals and employment agencies, as well as the latest research.
+These free network meetings are suitable for autistic individuals, family members, professionals and the general public.

 In the Media

 With World Autism Awareness Day being held on 2 April, several articles on autism and employment have caught our eye.
 Read on to find out about the positive traits and challenges faced by autistic workers, along with national and international perspectives on autism and employment:

 This article covers the positive traits and challenges faced by autistic workers but also gives an international perspective.
 Published online by Deutsche Welle, Germany’s international broadcaster, on 2 April 2019, this article describes employers and autistic recruitment consultancies that are generating employment opportunities for people living with autism around the world.

 For a national perspective on autism and employment, see this news post, published online by Amaze, the peak body for autistic people in Victoria, on 28 March 2019.
 An Australian-first study released by Amaze that day found that more than half of unemployed autistic Australians had never held a paid job despite often possessing the skills, qualifications and a strong desire to join the workforce.
 Conducted by the Centre for Health and Social Research and Australian Catholic University, the study also revealed that, while more than half of autistic Australians would like a paid job, only one in three were currently in a paid role.